ParkinsonLab/Metatranscriptome-Workshop/README.md

 # Metatranscriptomics Practical Lab

-**This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
+**This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
 This means that you are able to copy, share and modify the work, as long as the result is distributed under the same license.**

 Overview
 --------